InnerSpark/dotfiles/README.md

 ## Overview

 This repo contains a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating of my dotfiles.

-Please continue reading for instructions on how to use them.
+**Note:** I am a UX Designer so most of these scripts are tailored for me and may not be the best for a developer.

 ## Using this repo